mattdibi/RSPassengerCounter/YoctoProjectConfigurationFiles/README.md

 * First you need to modify **local.conf**.
 Use the one provided in this repository
 * Then add the **auto.conf** file needed for the librealsense library.
 Use the one provided in this repository

-**Note**: Seems like the PREFERRED PROVIDER for openjdk-7-jre must be oracle-jse-jre

 ## Patch openjdk
 [Here](https://bugzilla.opensuse.org/attachment.cgi?id=678295&action=diff) are reported the needed modification to properly build the image.
 It will give an Hash error but the image will be correctly built.